Global Well-posedness for the Three Dimensional Simplified Inertial Ericksen-Leslie Systems Near Equilibrium: Introduction

-We will perform the analysis under Eulerian coordinates, although Lagrangian coordinates may also work.
-Considering the wave nature of the equations for $d$, it is natural to use the vector field theory and the weighted energy method.
+Considering the wave nature of the equation for $d$, we use the vector field theory and the weighted energy method.
 However, the system has neither Lorentz invariance nor scaling invariance.
-We use the weighted $L^2$ norm introduced by Klainerman and Sideris \cite{KlainermanSiderisS96} to overcome the difficulty from the lack of Lorentz invariance, while the lack of of scaling invariance is {solved} by directly applying the scaling operator and dealing with the commutators \cite{Kessenich}.
+We use the weighted $L^2$ norm introduced by Klainerman and Sideris \cite{KlainermanSiderisS96} to overcome the difficulty from the lack of Lorentz invariance, while the lack of scaling invariance is {solved} by directly applying the scaling operator and dealing with the commutators \cite{Kessenich}.
 To close the energy estimate, it is necessary to obtain the subcritical decay for the solution.
 However, the interaction between velocity filed and the orientation field weakens the dissipative nature of the velocity field and the dispersive effect of the orientation filed, and even worse, it is strengthened by the quasilinear nature of the system.
 These difficulties make the decay estimate very delicate.
 In addition, to close the higher-order energy estimate, we need to explore the symmetry structure of the system to deal with the quasilinear terms which may cause loss of derivatives at a first glance.
 This structure is not obvious in the Eulerian formulation.